cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 #### Shape Morphing Effects

 The user may define any number of nuisance parameters which morph the shape of the pdf according to functional forms defined by the user.
-These nuisance parameters are included as $\vec{\theta}_\rho$ uncertainties, which may have gaussian or uniform constraints, and include user-defined process normalization effects.
+These nuisance parameters are included as $\vec{\nu}_\rho$ uncertainties, which may have gaussian or uniform constraints, and include user-defined process normalization effects.

 ### Combining template-based and parametric Likelihoods